t-data-h/tdh-gcp/README.md

 All of this varies, of course, on data sizes and workloads and is intended purely as a starting point.

-Minimum memory values for a small, usable cluster:
+Memory values for a small, usable cluster:
 *  NN/SN = 4 Gb ea.
 *  DN/NM (worker) = 1 Gb ea
 *  Hive Meta|S2  = 12 Gb ea